CDAA History & Past Presidents

 1994: Gail Armitage elected President

 1995: Louise Mabey elected President.
-CDAA office moves to Ottawa, Ontario
+CDAA office moves to Ottawa, Ontario.
+President Mabey travels to each province to encourage provinces to join the CDAA.

 2002: Brenda Moffatt elected President, CDAA co-host the 1st International Dental Assisting & Dental Nursing Symposium in Nashville, Tennessee with the American Dental Assistants Association